-She written for, or her work has been reviewed in, Nature, Science, American Scientist, the Franfurter Allgemeine Zeitung, Focus as well as the newspapers listed on this website.
+She written for, or her work has been reviewed in the Washington Times, Newsweek, Nature, Science, American Scientist, the Franfurter Allgemeine Zeitung, Focus as well as the newspapers listed on this website.

 She is also the author of the acclaimed popular magazine article:” The Case of Agent Gorbachev.”
 American Scientist, 2000. http://www.americanscientist.org/issues/feature/2000/6/the-case-of-agent-gorbachev.

 For “Technophilic Hubris and Espionage Style” article see: http://www.jstor.org/stable/10.1086/653104.

 She has received numerous grants and awards from places like the Institute for Advanced Study, Princeton and the National Science Foundation as well as Fulbright and Humboldt Foundation grants.